dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 Sets device properties from a map.

-By default, the Sample.plist has this section set for iGPU and Audio.
-We have no iGPU so PciRoot `PciRoot(0x0)/Pci(0x2,0x0)` can be removed from `Add` section.
-For audio we'll be setting the layout in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from both `Add` and `Block` sections
+By default, the Sample.plist has this section set for Audio.
+We'll be setting the Audio layout in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from both `Add` and `Block` sections

 TL;DR, delete all the PciRoot's here as we won't be using this section.